Meet my 2019 interview guests: grad students, postdocs, faculty, researchers, and alternate academics

-When I decided to interview grad students and faculty for my blog, I was nervous.
+When I decided to interview grad students and faculty, I was nervous.
 I didn’t know how well it would go.

 And, I was dedicating a lot of my time to sharing these interviews: booking, the interview itself, transcribing, creating the post, doing backend stuff like SEO.
 Then there’s the graphic design, social media posts.
 The newsletter.

 It’s important to me to help the academic world see the benefits of social media.

 And one of the ways I wanted to do it was by introducing you to people like you who use social media in different ways to talk about their academic work and lives.